Very close to the capital

 We begin our tour dedicating a day to Palencia capital.
-There we can visit the Cathedral and the Cathedral Museum, which are constitute a review of History and Art.
+There we can visit the Cathedral and the Cathedral Museum, which constitute a review of History and Art.
 The museum is installed in the anteroom and chapter house.
-Inside are treasured the San Sebastián del Greco, works of Mateo Cerezo, Alejo de Vahía, etc. It is completed with a visit to the San Antolín Crypt of the Visigothic and Romanesque era.
+In the inside we can find Greco’s San Sebastián, works of Mateo Cerezo, Alejo de Vahía, etc. It is completed with a visit to the San Antolín Crypt of the Visigothic and Romanesque era.

 We can get to know more about the sacred art of the province without leaving the capital.
 We can see the Diocesan Museum of Sacred Art located in the Episcopal Palace.
 Here, works around the provincial scope are kept, some of them by authors such as Pedro Berruguete, Juan de Flandes, Felipe Vigarny, Alejo de Vahía, etc. Also with Romanesque stacks, altarpieces, goldsmith’s works, etc.